jojozhuang/jojozhuang.github.io/_posts/2016-03-06-installing-nodejs-and-npm.md

 [NPM](https://www.npmjs.com/) is a package manager that makes installing Node 'packages' fast and easy.

-## 2. Key Concepts[Draft]
+## 2. Core Concepts of Node.js
+* Blocking and Non-blocking Calls
-Single thread, Event Loop, async function calls.
+* Single thread, Event Loop
+* Timers

 ## 3. Installing Node.js and NPM on Ubuntu
 Update your local package index: